 There are many popular schools of thought across various religions that describe the science of procreation.

-- The Charvakas say ‘Kamhetukam’: “The world is created by the union of the opposite sex propelled by lustful desires and passion.
+- Charvaka Philosophy says ‘Kamhetukam’: “The world is a result of the union of the opposite sex, propelled by lustful desires and passion.

 - Jains believe that desires is the sole cause for creation.